isomerpages/nlb-photo-exhibition-chi/_places-of-power-and-worship/1-places-of-worship.md

 <div>Arthur B Reich Collection, courtesy of National Archives of Singapore</div>
 <div>20130002477 – 0030</div>
 </div>
-Thian Hock Keng is recognised as the most majestic Chinese temple in Singapore.
-It was built by China craftsmen according to traditional Chinese temple architectural styles.
-In 1907, Emperor Guang Xu of Qing Dynasty presented a plague and a silk scroll to the temple.
-The plague was inscribed with the Chinese characters 波靖南溟 (bo jing nan ming), which meant “gentle waves over the South Seas”, and was hung over the temple’s main altar until 1999.
+Thian Hock Keng was built by craftsmen from China in the traditional southern Fujian architectural style.
+In 1907, Emperor Guang Xu (光绪) of the Qing dynasty gifted a calligraphic silk scroll to the temple, which was made into a plaque.
+The plaque was inscribed with the Chinese characters “波靖南溟” (_bo jing nan ming_), which translates as “gentle waves over the South Seas”.
+This imperial gift was granted in recognition of the contributions made by the Singapore Hokkien community to flood relief efforts in Fujian province.
 <p></p>
 <p></p>
 <hr>

 ![Wak Hai Cheng Bio, a Teochew temple at Phillip street, 1955](/images/power-and-worship/Sub2-4-wak-hai-cheng-bio-cr.jpg)
 <div class="custom-caption">
-<div><p>Wak Hai Cheng Bio, a Teochew temple at Phillip street, 1955</p></div>
+<div><p>Yueh Hai Ching Temple, 1955</p></div>
 <div>Wong Kwan Collection, courtesy of National Archives of Singapore</div>
 <div>19980005860 - 0051</div>
 </div>
-As early as 1826, a shrine is believed to have been on site, made of wood and attap, where Teochew sailors and traders went to thank Ma Zu, the goddess of the seas, for a safe journey.
-The present temple was only constructed in the 1850s.
-The temple is built in a traditional Chinese architectural style.
-Along with Thian Hock Keng Temple, this temple also received an imperial signboard from Emperor Guang Xu of the Qing dynasty in 1907.
+Yueh Hai Ching Temple (粤海清庙) was established by local Teochew immigrants in 1826.
+The present temple was constructed in the 1850s and consists of two prayer halls – Shang Di Gong (上帝宫), dedicated to Xuan Tian Shang Di (玄天上帝), the patron deity of the Teochews, and Tian Hou Gong (天后宫), dedicated to Ma Zu (妈祖), the goddess of seas.
+The temple is known for the exquisite statues that adorn its rooftops.
+In 1899, Emperor Guang Xu (光绪) of the Qing dynasty bestowed a calligraphic scroll to the temple in recognition of its contribution towards flood relief efforts in China.
 <p></p>
 <p></p>
 <hr>